APUGames/Duran-Project2/README.md

 Description

 You've been wronged.
-The sheriffs won't help you.
+No one will help.
 Time to help yourself.

 Instructions